FrederickZ/MPCS54001_Networks/project2/README.md

-# Project 2
+# Project 2: UDP-Based TFTP Server
-### Frederick Y. Zhu (yumingz; 12244682)
+### Frederick Y. Zhu
 This project creates a tftp server on a certain port.
 User can call `tftp` in terminal as client and interact with the server.

 ## Usages
 Following instructions shows how to use this server that is safe even in the case when user start `tftp_server.py` and `tftp` on the same repository.
 However, I strongly recommand user to start `tftp` client in a different repository than `tftp_server.py`.

 ### Step 1: start `tftp_server.py`
 ```
-$ python tftp_server.py <port> <timeout>
+$ python3 tftp_server.py <port> <timeout>
 ```
-(`python3` if necessary)

 This server will handle almost all the input errors and connection errors.
 Follow the error messages if needed.

 ### Step 2: start `tftp`